DATE: ARCHIVED 2026

 The Triple Oscar Anomaly: The passenger manifest is highly suspicious, showing two separate entries for "Oscar Johnson" on board the Titanic, yet a third "Oscar Johnson" was supposedly waiting for the family in St. Charles, Illinois.
 This triple-identity footprint indicates a massive manipulation of documentation across three different locations simultaneously.

 Irrefutable Familial Link: The Titanic manifest shows Elisabeth was part of a booking under ticket number 347472.
-The entry immediately following hers is John Lundell, who is confirmed to be Elisabeth's father and listed as part of her ticket group.
+The entry immediately following hers is John Lundell, who is confirmed to be Elisabeth's father.
 This familial co-traveler status is irrefutably proven by the age mathematics: his age is recorded as 30 on Elisabeth's 1891 birth record, and 21 years later in 1912, he is listed on the Titanic manifest as 51 years old.
 This perfect chronological and genealogical convergence makes the odds of this being a random coincidence statistically negligible.

 A critical component of this forensic puzzle is the SVEA Land Company.
-Founded in 1896, the SVEA Land Colony was the primary logistical engine used to move and settle Swedish immigrants across America.
-Our research confirms that an Oscar Johnson was the head of the company during its foundational growth, personally managing the construction of the colonial infrastructure and land acquisition.
+Our research confirms that an Oscar Johnson was the head of the company during its foundational growth.
 Working in tandem with John Lundell, this company functioned as a sovereign gateway—effectively providing Swedish nationals with property, legal standing, and the necessary institutional framework to establish themselves in the American Midwest.
-The family’s direct involvement with the SVEA Land Company reveals how they were able to expertly navigate the transition from their original Swedish identities to the established "Johnson" household in St. Charles, leveraging a corporate structure that they themselves helped direct.
+The family’s direct involvement with the SVEA Land Company reveals how they were able to expertly navigate the transition from their original Swedish identities to the established "Johnson" household in St. Charles.

 Archival analysis of the official MHTRF records formally documents the financial cover-up of the "Johnson family"—the alias for the Johansson family—confirming the success of the identity switch.
 The records detail the decades-long management of the fraudulent identity: